Skip to content

 notInSql

-The notInSql method is one of the advanced query-building methods in MyBatis-Plus, used to set a NOT IN condition for a single field.
-Unlike the notIn method, notInSql allows you to directly use an SQL statement to generate the value set for the NOT IN clause.
+The notInSql method is one of the advanced methods in MyBatis-Plus for building query conditions.
+It sets a NOT IN condition for a single field.
+Unlike the notIn method, notInSql allows you to use a SQL statement directly to generate the set of values for the NOT IN clause.

 • QueryWrapper